datdtnhcse/connected-component/README.md

 # connected-component
 Detection of connected components in an image

 This code is an implementation of a Breadth-First Search (BFS) algorithm for indexing connected components in a binary image.
-It uses the Python libraries `numpy`, `matplotlib`, os, `scipy`, and `PIL` (Python Imaging Library).
+It uses the Python libraries `numpy`, `matplotlib`, `scipy`, and `PIL` (Python Imaging Library).

 How to run:
 ```console